Quick Guide to High Impact Aerobics for Quick Weight Loss

 Generally speaking, for high impact aerobics, the only requirement is that the exercise you choose keeps your feet off the ground.
 In addition, you want your heart working at 60-85% of its maximal heart rate.

-Any high impact aerobics will reduce your risk of America’s number one killer: cardiovascular disease.
-High impact aerobic exercise promotes physical fitness by working your tomusculoskeletal tissue and joints.
+Any high impact aerobics will reduce your risk of America's number one killer: cardiovascular disease.
+High impact aerobic exercise promotes physical fitness by working your musculoskeletal tissue and joints.
+One thing to note is that if you are doing these at home I would suggest investing in gym mat flooring that will give you padding that will help cushion the impact from jumping side to side.

 The easy high impact aerobic?
 Tabata!